 Frank van Donk, director Schadegarant

 Schadegarant is a cooperation between 15 labels of 8 car insurance companies in the Netherlands.
-They negotiate on behalf of those companies, with car repair shops to get better pricing.
-It’s important for them to be able to spot anomalies in the pricing, or mistakes so that they can make sure that a claim is genuine.
+It negotiates on the behalf of those companies with car repair shops to get better pricing.
+It’s important for Schadegarant to be able to spot anomalies or mistakes in the pricing, in order to make sure that a claim is genuine.

-The challenge of finding anomalies in car damage claims, and sending experts out to ambiguous cases is time-consuming and expensive for Schadegarant.
-Xomnia’s job was to help them automate the process of finding the anomalies in these claims, instead of having to go through them manually.
+Finding anomalies in car damage claims and sending experts out to ambiguous cases is time-consuming and expensive for Schadegarant.
+Xomnia’s job was to help the company automate the process of finding the anomalies in these claims, instead of having to go through them manually.

 Xomnia designed a set of algorithms and filters which can assess dossiers of car damages and highlight questionable ones.
 Historical dossiers are analyzed by advanced algorithms after training them on a subset of the historical data.
 The accuracy of the estimation can be assessed by comparing it with the actual repair costs of several historical dossiers that have been approved by the insurance companies’ experts.